viliwonka/gizmo-sensors/README.md

 Useful for anyone to see in 'real-time' how Raycasting works in Unity.

-This code was open-sourced from our project [Floatlands](floatlands.net).
-Gotta give back something to community, you know?

 ![alt-text](https://github.com/viliwonka/gizmo-sensors/blob/master/AllTypesOrto.PNG "Types from left to right")

 ### Types of sensors ###